EtchedPixels/FUZIX/Kernel/platform-cpm22/README.md

 		passed in HL.
 HL should be returned giving the actual configuration set.

+sysmod_joystick
+		Returns the joystick bits in HL where H is JS0 and L is JS1.
+		Return 0 for absent sticks.

+		The bits for button/direction are
+		7:	up
+		6:	down
+		5:	left
+		4:	right
+		0-3:	button 0-3

+		Where a 1 bit means pressed/active

 Serial properties
 	bits 3-0	:	speed
 		0	Not in use